 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where hureaulite typically forms.
+Look in granite pegmatites country, the host setting where hureaulite typically forms.
 If you start seeing triphylite, dickinsonite, eosphorite in float, you are in the right ground.
 Field specimens usually show a short prismatic to pseudo-rhombohedral crystals, often as crusts or globular aggregates habit, so train your eye for that shape before scanning the outcrop.